 - Asscher Cut: 58 to 74 step-cut facets, a small table, high crown, steep pavilion, and a distinct X in the gemstone’s

 table with a wider cropped corner.
-Developed by the Asscher brothers in 1902 of Holland.
+Developed by the Asscher brothers in 1902 in Holland.

-Rose-Cut: Rose cut has a round cabbed flat base and a faceted top.
+Rose-Cut: The rose cut has a round cabbed flat base and a faceted top.
 However, this isn’t a standard cutting method.

 Cabochon: A smooth round polished gem with a dome top and a flat or curved base.
 Opaque or translucent